-The treatment of underactive thyroid gland (hypothyroidism) is to take levothyroxine (thyroxine) tablets each day.
+The treatment of underactive thyroid gland (hypothyroidism) is usually to take levothyroxine (thyroxine) tablets each day.
 This replaces the thyroxine which your thyroid gland is not making.
 Most people feel much better soon after starting treatment.

 What is the dose of levothyroxine?

 Most adults need between 100 and 200 micrograms daily.
 A low dose is prescribed at first, especially in those aged over 60 or with heart problems.
 The dose is then gradually increased over a period of time.
 Blood tests are usually taken regularly and the dose may be adjusted accordingly.
 It may take a few months for you to start to feel better.